-In Search of the Imperfect Fifth (a non technical explanation of modern tuning)
+In Search of the Imperfect Fifth (a non-technical explanation of modern tuning)

 Temperament is the compromising of pure intervals of just intonation in the tuning of a musical instrument in order to satisfy broader requirements in the composition and performance of music.
 This was done to avoid problems caused by the Pythagorean comma, the difference in pitch between seven octaves (ratio 2:1) and twelve justly tuned perfect fifths (Ratio 3:2)

 In the ancient Pythagorean system of tuning, every note was tuned with reference to a progression of perfect fifths.
-By the renaissance, musicians were frustrated by the limitations of this system and wanted to explore the use of major thirds, which under this system sounded noticeably dissonant even to non musicians and so were used sparingly.
+By the renaissance, musicians were frustrated by the limitations of this system and wanted to explore the use of major thirds, which under this system sounded noticeably dissonant even to non-musicians and so were used sparingly.

-The pitch ratio of a perfect fifth is 3:2, meaning that when a tonal note and its fifth are played on a musical instrument, the higher of the two notes will make three oscillations in the same time as two oscillations of the lower note.
+The pitch ratio of a perfect fifth is 3:2, meaning that when a tonal note and its fifth are played on a musical instrument, the higher of the two notes will make three oscillations at the same time as two oscillations of the lower note.
 An untempered major third interval has a ratio of 5:4, that is the higher of the two notes will vibrate five times for every four times the lower note vibrates.

-Modern Western music tends to make heavy use of triads, that is a note, it's third and it's fifth, what is called a major chord.
+Modern Western music tends to make heavy use of triads, that is a note, its third, and its fifth, what is called a major chord.
 On an instrument tuned in the Pythagorean way this does not sound good, prompting renaissance musical theorists to look at ways to mitigate the problems and expand the realm of possibilities in musical composition.

 The main weakness of the Pythagorean system is that fifths will never map to a note that is a pure octave above the starting note, making it impossible to have an octave that is a closed loop.
 To understand why this is a serious problem, imagine a series of perfect fifths beginning on C. This would give: C, G, D, A, E, B, F sharp, C sharp, G sharp, D sharp, A sharp, E sharp, and B sharp.
 Using pure fifths, this B sharp is actually higher in pitch than C seven octaves above the starting note.
-This necessitated having eleven pure fifths and one small (wolf) fifth that sounded disturbingly dissonant.
+This necessitated having eleven pure-fifths and one small (wolf) fifth that sounded disturbingly dissonant.

 Equal temperament does result in a fifth that is slightly smaller than a pure fifth and a major third that is slightly larger than a pure major third, but the error is small enough not to be disturbing.
 In an equal temperament system where pure fifths are not used in the circle of fifths, the last B sharp would be an enharmonic equivalent, that is equal in pitch, to C seven octaves above the initial starting note, giving a closed loop of fifths and octaves.
 To accomplish this, a detuning of 2 cents (a fiftieth of a semitone) from each fifth is required.

-Is the two cent detuning a problem?
+Is the two-cent detuning a problem?

 A singer who can pitch with uncommon precision will consistently pitch to within 5 cents, which is far higher than the 0.02 semitone correction factor on the perfect fifth.
 Most people do not find the small errors inherent in human vocal performances disturbing, in fact, most people don’t notice them at all.
 As a point of interest, the human voice is not affected by the Pythagorean comma because a human vocal performer can instinctively avoid dissonance while pitching a note.